The Ridgeway: The Chiltern Hills

 We are happy to book single rooms on our holidays but cannot normally book more than two for any one group.
 Single room bookings include a supplement.

-Here are some examples of the accommodation we use on the Ridgeway:
+Here are some examples of the accommodation we use on The Ridgeway:

 Helen Browning’s Royal Oak in Bishopstone is a gently eccentric English pub and rooms set within 1500 acres of their own spectacular organic farmland which is home to 2000 head of free ranging livestock.
 They have a large garden, decks and stunning private picnic and lounging spaces spread between their hedges, old buildings and ponds.
 Visit their website